 June 15th found the 09.06 Birminghan N.S. - Bridlington doubled headed by 25129 & 25272.
 This day also saw an Open Day at Tinsley, partly to celebrate the centenary of ASLEF.
 Almost fifty locomotives were on display (fifteen different classes) including 25101 & 25253.
 Luckily the damp weather that had plagued the greater part of this month did not affect the Open Day, at the beginning of the month the north and west had been hit with thunderstorms with a tornado reported at Nairn.
 As the month closed more thunderstorms of considerable ferocity were the order of the day, 25cm of hail fell on Sevenoaks on 25th and 105mm of rain fell in as many minutes, summer had arrived!
 The York - Edinburgh parcels on June 21st was in charge of 25137.
 June 23rd saw 25220 & 25245 haul the eight coach 10.00 Crewe - Cardiff service.

 On July 4th a Willesden - Salfords (SR) oil train was worked throughout by 25175 & 25309, returning at least as far as Acton with a train of empty stone hoppers for Westbury.
-The next day the Saltley crane was hauled to Birmingham New Street by 25272 to attend to the aftermath created by the head on collision of 47337 and the 12.29 Longbridge - Lichfield dmu.
-Despite serious damage to the locomotive and dmu 50115 injuries were only minor apart from the dmu driver.
-47337 was removed to Saltley by 47536 whilst 47534 took the leading dmu vehicle to Kings Norton, where it would eventually be broken up.
+The next day the Saltley crane was hauled to Birmingham New Street by 25272 to attend to the aftermath created by the head-on collision of 47337 and the 12.29 Longbridge - Lichfield diesel multiple unit.
+Despite serious damage to the locomotive and unit 50115, the injuries were only minor apart from the driver of the multiple unit.
+47337 was removed to Saltley by 47536 whilst 47534 took the leading unit vehicle to Kings Norton, where it would eventually be broken up.

 The last week of July brought a mixture of unusual weather conditions including much torrential rain.
 On July 23rd a morning of severe electrical storms eventually disrupted signaling in the area south of Rugby, it was late afternoon before full service was resumed.
 On 26th heavy rain in the south disrupted Euston - Birmingham services, a number of services turned round at Coventry rather than New Street, the 10.10 Euston - Aberystwyth was an hour late going forward behind 25197 & 25276.
 On 27th the 21.00 Euston - Stranraer became marooned at Barrhill with a washout in front of the train and deteriorating conditions behind.
 The Class 47 and train were rescued on the 30th, the passengers having walked out over the damaged line to buses taking them on to Stranraer.
 Further north flooding in the Culloden area caused considerable disruption to the evening services.